 Major Breakthrough in Obesity Research

-Dr Robert Lustig, at University of California San Francisco, recently outlined the whole process in an article published in Pediatric Annals, December 2006.
+Dr Robert Lustig, at University of California San Francisco, has outlined the whole process in an article published in Pediatric Annals, December 2006.
 Below I have summarized the gist of his article.

 Hypothalamus-Leptin Feedback Loop

 Normally, the hypothalamus regulates the balance between sympathetic output (energy burn) and parasympathetic output (energy conserve).
 The hypothalamus is modulated by feedback via leptin and other hormones.
 Leptin is produced by adipocytes (fat cells), and is the primary long-term signal which increases energy use, dependent on adequate or excess fat storage.
 When the fat cells are "full", more leptin is produced, the hypothalamus shifts to more sympathetic output, which brings about the following series of events: (1) appetite reduction, (2) TSH secretion, increasing thyroid hormone with increased baseline energy expenditure, (3) direct sympathetic stimulation to the skeletal muscles, increasing ATP production and increasing uncoupling proteins in mitochondria, and (4) stimulation of beta-adrenergic receptors in adipose tissue to increase lipolysis.
 Leptin also tells the hypothalamus to reduce parasympathetic output.
 When the hypothalamus is in sympathetic mode, a person is more alert, has energy readily available, and experiences a sense of well-being.